This page was last updated on 07 May, 2021.

 – This does not apply to:

-– passengers with an Entry Travel Pass letter issued by The Government of Brunei Darussalam.
+– until 24 May 2021, passengers with an Entry Travel Pass letter issued by The Government of Brunei Darussalam if arriving from a country other than India.
 They must have:

 – stayed in the country of departure for the last 14 days before departure;

-– a printed and digital medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result issued at most 72 hours before departure;
+– a printed and digital medical certificate with a negative COVID-19 RT-PCR test result issued at most 72 hours before departure;

 – a confirmed hotel reservation;